| The Role of Occupational Physicians in Ergonomic and CTDsKevin Byrne, MD, MPH

 diagnosis and management.

 1. Conduct an ergonomic evaluation before a medical workup.
-Not every person with
+Not every person withhand pain has carpal tunnel syndrome.
+The premature labeling of someone with this

 diagnosis can set the stage for disability.
 The diagnosis should never be given unless a